delhi 2 dublin -

 In August of 2009 they began touring venues around the world.

-has released three albums, their first,
+The group has released three albums, their first,

 self-titled, in 2007, In 2008 they released their second album,